 For several years now, the workshops “Ballroom Dancing for Beginners” (Standard-Latin) have been offered successfully offered at the UdK Berlin in the context of Berlin university sport.

 The UdK Berlin has no student hostels of its own.
-Information about housing can be found here (PDF:178KB) (German).
+Information about housing can be found here (German).

 Students can apply to numerous German foundations for a grant.The PDF “Information about grants” is understood as a guideline and first orientation before the next step of contacting an organisation directly.
 The allocation of most grants takes place according to BAföG guidelines.

 The UdK Berlin has no available budget funds with which to support students through regular grants.
 There are some UdK foundations – however, UdK students can only receive small amounts of funding from them in special circumstances.
 In our information about grants you will find an overview of these foundations, and an application form can be found on the last page of information.
 Unfortunately, we are unable to make recommendations or offer concrete assistance with the submission of application